INTRODUCTION: WHAT YOU NEED TO KNOW ABOUT SUEDE JACKETS

 SUEDE JACKET HARDENING

-Allow Natural Drying: If your suede jacket gets wet, let it air dry naturally at room temperature.
-Avoid using a hairdryer, radiator, or any direct heat.
-These can worsen the stiffening and even damage the texture.
+Allow Natural Drying: If your suede jacket becomes wet, allow it to air dry naturally at room temperature.
+Do not use heat sources as they can worsen the hardening issue.

 HOW TO PATCH AND REPAIR?